bennadel/git-cheat-sheet/README.md

 If you performed a `--ff-only` merge of your feature branch into `master`, there's no "easy" solution.
 You either have to reset the branch to an earlier commit (rewriting history); or, you have to revert the individual commits in the merge.

-If, however, you performed a `--no-ff` merge that created a "merge commit", all you have to do is revert the merge commit:
+If, however, you performed a `--no-ff` merge ("no fast forward") that created a "merge commit", all you have to do is revert the merge commit:

 ```sh
 git checkout master